Introduction to Finsemble

 Dock, Group, and Snap Windows

-Snap, dock, auto-arrange, and group windows to assemble your ideal workspace.
-Groups of windows have their own identity; they can be defined, saved, or spawned as a single unit by the end user.
+Groups of windows can have their own identity; they can be defined, saved, or spawned as a single unit by the end user.
+The group then operates like a “compound app” including showing as a single icon in the OS taskbar.

-Pre-built workspace management allows users to designate workflow-specific workspaces for different tasks with a mix of HTML5 and native components.
-Save and relaunch the workspace, restoring not only the window position, but also the internal saved state of each window.
+Workspace management allows users to create workflow-specific configurations with a mix of HTML5 and native components.
+Save and relaunch a workspace, restoring not only the window position, but also the internal saved state of each window.
+End users can pin their saved workspaces to the toolbar and launch them with a click.
+They can also share their saved workspaces with others in their organization.
+This is all managed via a customizable HTML5 workspace toolbar.

 Configuration-Based Process Splintering

 Finsemble allows developers to specify which components should share a process, and under which circumstances.
-OpenFin dramatically reduces memory footprint by allowing multiple components to share the same render process; Finsemble splintering adds flexibility.
-For example, a developer could specify that Charts should share a process in groups of up to three; the fourth spawned Chart component would receive its own process.
+This dramatically reduces memory footprint by allowing multiple components to share the same render process.
+Finsemble allows for maximum flexibility with splintering; for example, a developer could specify that Charts should share a process in groups of up to three; the fourth spawned Chart component would receive its own process.

 Most HTML5 UI toolkits are only meant for building single page applications.
 Finsemble provides UI components specific to the desktop paradigm: menus that can cascade outside of the window boundary, floating and pinned launchers that can be replicated across monitors, dialogs that float on the monitor, and window toolbars with min/max/close, and dynamic titles (e.g., streaming quotes).